What is Rooibos

 Pet Care

-Rooibos extracts or powders can be added to pet supplements to reduce inflammation and provide healing and support for joints and cartilage.
+Rooibos powders can be added to pet supplements to reduce inflammation and provide healing and support for joints and cartilage.
 Carmién has formulated a specialised Pet Food Supplement with turmeric, rosehip, and a pleasant beef flavour.

 Rooibos Tasting Notes